Pershing Center: Mural

-Members of the community also voiced their desire to save the large, iconic mural on the auditorium's exterior.
+After demolition of Pershing Center was announced, many citizens of Lincoln voiced their support for preserving the mural.
 Estimates placed preservation and re-installation of the mural elsewhere at $1.2 million.
-The ultimate fate of mural remains undetermined but was taken town and preserved by the Nebraska State Historical Society Foundation in October 2022, with the intent to re-install it at an undetermined location.
+The mural was taken down and preserved by the Nebraska State Historical Society Foundation in October 2022, with the intent to re-install it at a then-undetermined location.
+In 2022, it was announced that the mural would be reinstalled at the Wyuka Cemetery grounds.